hCG 48-hour change calculator | Percent rise between two tests

 How to use this calculator

-1. Enter Draw 1: add the exact date/time and the serum hCG value.
+1. Enter Draw 1: add the date/time and the serum hCG value.

-2. Enter Draw 2: add the later date/time and value from the same lab if possible.
+2. Enter Draw 2: add the later date/time and the new value (same lab if possible).

 Frequently asked questions